New guidance: Use drugs, surgery early for obesity in kids

 “This is not different than you have asthma and now we have an inhaler for you,” Hassink said.

 Young people who have a body mass index that meets or exceeds the 95th percentile for kids of the same age and gender are considered obese.
-Kids who reach or exceed the 120th percentile are considered to have severe obesity.
+Kids who reach or exceed that level by 120% are considered to have severe obesity.
 BMI is a measure of body size based on a calculation of height and weight.

 Obesity affects nearly 20% of kids and teens in the U.S. and about 42% of adults, according to the Centers for Disease Control and Prevention.